Mike Jittlov

-Life
+Career

 Born in Los Angeles, Jittlov became a math major at UCLA.
 Jittlov took an animation course to satisfy his art requirement.
 He made a super-8 film, The Leap, enlarged to 16mm to participate in film festivals in the early 1970s.
 Jittlov entered a 16mm film made for his UCLA class, Good Grief, into Academy Awards competition.
 That short made it to the professional finals for nomination, the first of several of his short films to do so.
 Afterwards, Jittlov bought his own 16mm camera, designed his own multiplane animation system for $200, and began his career.

 Some of his other original film shorts, including The Interview, Swing Shift, Animato, and Time Tripper (released separately and as a collection called Animato) won many top awards and repeat film festival screenings, bringing him to the attention of The Walt Disney Studio.
 In 1978, Jittlov co-starred on Disney's two-hour TV extravaganza, "Mickey's 50", with the short film "Mouse Mania", creating and animating the first stop-motion Mickey Mouse, along with 1,000 other Disney toys marching around a psychiatrist's office.
 The short is now featured on the Disney DVD Mickey Mouse in Living Color, Volume Two.
 Since Disney did not usually allow individual creators to receive credit on their television productions (preferring a generic thanks to "the many Disney animators who made this possible") Mike put his and partner Deven Cheregino's name on the toys in the final production number, where they could not be easily edited out.